 On the last day of Ramadan, the streets are hectic with “everyone trying to reach extended family for the three-day Şeker Bayram (sugar feast) – also called Eid al-Fitr.” Şeker Bayram marks the end of Ramadan.
 It’s a busy day on Istanbul’s trams, ferries, and subway.

 I’m happy staying in the Beyoğlu (Pera) district on Istanbul’s European side – a quarter block from Istiklal Caddesi (Independence Avenue) which is interesting and always hopping!
 Bought an Istanbul Card good for metros, ferries, funiculars, and tramways.
 Metro and tram connections are nearby.
 Yesterday I visited the magnificent Blue Mosque and Hagia Sophia on the old historic side.
 I took the special Tünel tram that goes under the Golden Horn – an inlet of the Bosphorus Strait – connecting Sultanahmet with Karaköy and Beyoğlu.

-Riding the ferries and exploring the amazing islands is next!
+Riding ferries and exploring the amazing islands is next!
 Istanbul’s skyline is best seen from the water.
 I’ve become a little lazy about taking photos, partly because of the intense, constantly moving crowds.
-Photographs don’t do justice to the magnificent city….
+Photographs don’t do justice to Istanbul….